How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Standard Duration

 Car accidents typically remain on your driving record for 3–5 years in most U.S. states, though this varies by jurisdiction and severity.
-California and Connecticut have 3-year lookbacks for minor accidents, while Georgia extends to 7 years and Texas to 5 years.
+California, Connecticut, and many other states have 3-year lookbacks for minor accidents, while Georgia extends to 7 years, Massachusetts to 6 years, and Michigan to 7 years.
 New York records minor accidents for 4 years from the end of the calendar year they occurred, with serious incidents potentially remaining for up to 10 years.

 Major accidents involving significant injuries or property damage may stay on your record for 6 years or longer in some states.
-Serious violations like DUIs can remain for 10–15 years.
+Serious violations like DUIs can remain for 10–15 years or even a lifetime in certain jurisdictions.
 Understanding what affects car insurance rates — including your record history — helps you anticipate how long elevated premiums will last in your location.

 Impact Timeline